 The Trust is known for its exceptionally warm, friendly and supportive approach to newcomers and extensive professional development opportunities made available to staff through internal leadership programmes and a formal clinical partnership with the University Hospitals of North Midlands, and links with the University of Chester, Manchester Metropolitan University and Staffordshire University.

 Candidates will be provided with a comprehensive 6 week OSCE training course and sit the exam on week 7.
 Following the successful completion of the NMC registration the candidates will then attend the standard NHS induction and will be further supported and mentored within their ward or area of specialty.

-- Nursing degree at post-secondary level leading to registration as a general nurse (minimum 3 years in length, containing minimum of 500 hours of clinical practice).
+- Nursing degree at post-secondary level leading to registration as a general nurse.

 - Proof of English language proficiency in line with the Nursing and Midwifery Council’s requirements.*